 - a.
 Application forms can be obtained from the District office or downloaded on the District website at www.lowermnriverwd.org/. - b.
-The project/property owner must sign all permit applications. - c.
+The project/property owner must sign all permit applications.

+- c.
 All permit application packets must include a completed application form, all required exhibits, and a check (if applicable).
 These documents can be electronically submitted to the District in .pdf format.
 Applicable fees should be mailed to the District office.
 See the District website for the most current fee schedule.
 Compliance with these specifications will be used to determine whether an application is complete.
 The District will not act on an incomplete permit application.
 If the application is not complete, the District will notify applicants within 15 business days of receiving it. - d.
-Any public entity undertaking emergency activity immediately necessary to protect life or prevent substantial physical harm to persons or property may must submit an application within 30 days of commencing the work.
-The emergency activity must be brought into compliance with District rules in a timely manner. - 35 1.1.131.2.3 Conditional Approval - 36 The District may conditionally approve an application; however, it will not issue the permit until the - applicant has met all approval conditions.
-The applicant must demonstrate clear intent to comply with - 38 these Rules and all conditional approval requirements that the District has outlined.
-All conditions must
+A public entity undertaking emergency activity immediately necessary to protect life or prevent substantial physical harm to persons or property may submit an application within 30 days of commencing the work.
+The emergency activity must be brought into compliance with District rules in a timely manner.

+1.2.3 Conditional Approval
-- be met 12 months from the date conditional approval was granted.
-After this timeframe, the conditional

-- 2 approval will expire.
+The District may conditionally approve an application; however, it will not issue the permit until the applicant has met all approval conditions.
+The applicant must demonstrate clear intent to comply with these Rules and all conditional approval requirements that the District has outlined.
+All conditions must be met 12 months from the date conditional approval was granted.
+After this timeframe, the conditional approval will expire.

-- 3 1.1.141.2.4 Reconsideration
+1.2.4 Reconsideration

-- 4 An applicant aggrieved by the District's decision regarding a permit application may file a notice of
+An applicant aggrieved by the District's decision regarding a permit application may file a notice of reconsideration.

-- 5 reconsideration.